Groumy/Groumy.github.io/_drafts/tbh-.md

 > A mediocre Wizard with **10 in intelligence** cast a **1 first level spell** from it's spell book.
 >
 > Normaly this Wizard would have to roll  9 or less on a d20.
-That's 9 possibilities of success.
+That's 9 possibilities of success  [_1 to 9_].
 Or 45% chances of success.
 > If we say that he now have to add 1 to this roll, the value of 9 is no longer a success, as it raise the total to 10.
 He now have 8 possibilities of success, or 40%.

+## An alternative

+But what if, instead of adding the modifier to the roll result, we shorten the range of su

 # The Blackjack rule
 When a rule in The Black Hack ask you to _add a number_ to an attribute test, you simply have to roll _higher_ than the given number _and_ under your attribute.